Travel Guides

 Can altitude sickness cause chills?

-In response to depleting oxygen level Everest Base Camp, altitude sickness can cause chills to counter to maintain body temperature.
+In response to depleting oxygen levels at Everest Base Camp, altitude sickness can cause chills to counter to maintain body temperature.

 UNSURE WHERE TO GO?
 WE CAN HELP